Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/public-solving-making-an-autopilot-navigator.md

 ## Moving Santa on the map

-Now that we know the direction/movement, we can actually move Santa on the map.
+Now that we know the direction/movement, we can move Santa on the map.

 First, we have to determine Santa on the map again.